shamayitasarkar46/clin-summ/README.md

 - **Internship** from 15.06.2024 to 15.07.2024
 - **Supervisor**: Prof. Niloy Ganguly (Department of Computer Science and Engineering, IIT Kharagpur)
 - Title: **Exploring In-context Learning in Patient Questions Summarization**
 - Here we have focused only on the Patient Questions portion from `chq`(Consumer/Patient Health Query) dataset of `data/` folder and selected ICL(In-context Learning) examples for each of the 150 test samples.
 The ICL examples are taken from the training set(`data/chq/train.jsonl`) for each of 150 test samples(`data/chq/test.jsonl`).
-Examples are taken in the order of 1,2,4,8,16(i.e. 2^x where x = 0,1,2,....) and in two different methods, these examples are selected: Random & Similar.
+Examples are taken in the order of 1,2,4,8,16(i.e. 2^x where x = 0,1,2,3,4) and  these examples are selected in two different methods: Random & Similar.
 - Also, the ROUGE-L scores are evaluated for the Generated summaries of both Similar and Random samples.
 -  The code files are stored in `src/code_files` folder and Generated txt files (including output summaries) are stored in `data/chq/generated_files` folder